Hamka Hamzah: Persik Kediri

 After just one season in Surabaya, he moved to Persik Kediri.
 At Persik he lasted almost 2 seasons with 50 appearances and 2 goals.
-In almost every team he plays for, Hamka always wears the jersey number 23.
-That's his favorite number.
+In almost every team he plays for, Hamka always wears the jersey number 23 because it is his favorite number.

 Persija Jakarta

-In 2005, he officially joined the capital's proud team, Persija Jakarta.
-He is one of the players most liked by The Jakmania (as Persija fans are called), because he played greatly and is skilled at defending.
+In 2005, he officially joined the capital's team, Persija Jakarta.

 With Persija Hamka could be said to be more productive as a defender, scoring 5 goals in 62 appearances.
 At Persija he almost spent three seasons, he returned to defend Persik Kediri for about one season.

 After that, he played at several big clubs such as Persisam Samarinda, Persipura Jayapura, Mitra Kukar, PKNS, Pusamania Borneo and Arema Cronus.
 In Arema, he became a captain.

 PKNS Selangor

 Not only that, Hamka is also one of the Indonesian players who plays abroad.
-He was contracted at a fantastic price by Malaysia club PKNS Selangor.
+He was contracted at a staggering price by Malaysian club PKNS Selangor.

-On the field, Hamka is one of the players who expresses his emotions the most.
-From there he learned lessons and then made him team captain.
-After becoming captain, Hamka looked quite calm and more mature in playing.
+Hamka was appointed team captain, after which his play became more composed.

 After moving from club to club, he finally returned to his hometown to strengthen and become captain of PSM Makassar in the continuation of the 2019 Liga 1 competition.